Los Angeles FC: 2020 CONCACAF Champions League

-Los Angeles FC appeared in CONCACAF Champions League for the first time in 2020.
-After going down 2–0 in the first leg against Club León, LAFC came back and won 3-0 in the second leg, advancing (3-2 on aggregate) to the round of 16.
-Shortly after that, due to the Covid-19 pandemic, the tournament was put on hold.
-When the tournament resumed in December, under a new one-off format, Los Angeles FC defeated Cruz Azul (2-1) after going down 1-0.
+Los Angeles FC qualified for CONCACAF Champions League for the first time in 2020.
+After going down 2–0 in the first leg against Club León, LAFC came back and won 3–0 in the second leg, advancing (3–2 on aggregate) to the round of 16.
+Shortly after that, due to the COVID-19 pandemic, the tournament was put on hold.
+When the tournament resumed in December, under a new one-off format, Los Angeles FC defeated Cruz Azul (2–1) after going down 1–0.
 In the semi-finals LAFC defeated Club América (3–1), again in comeback fashion.
 They became the third MLS side to advance to the Final, where they were defeated by Tigres UANL (2–1), who had been runners-up in previous editions of the tournament, and who went on to become the runners-up in the Club World Cup.